Canary wharf flats and offices

 This can often assist families with the funding of university fees, or first homes for young adult children.

 There can also be significant IHT savings as the value of property or capital invested in the company is passed to other family members when they become shareholders in the company.
-A double tax charge can also arise when properties are sold, as the gain is charged within the company and then tax may be due on the distribution to shareholders.
+A double tax charge can also arise when properties are sold, as the gain is charged within the company (at up to 25%) and then tax may be due on the distribution to shareholders.
 This type of structure is not always beneficial for those requiring an income stream which would be taxed at higher rates or with the prospect of an impending sale.

 Company ownership can be advantageous for the most part where it is not necessary to extract all the profits.
 If profits and gains are to be retained for investment or paying down debt, or to be protected for future generations, then they can be an extremely tax efficient way of owning property.